What health services are available?

 People aged 14 and over who have been assessed as having moderate, severe or profound learning disabilities, or people with a mild learning disability who have other complex health needs, are entitled to a free annual health check.
 Ask your GP.

-- Community paediatricians
+- Community paediatric service

 - Community children's nurses